-- 12.9 This site totals 0.8 hectares and is currently an agricultural field.
+- 12.2 This site totals 0.8 hectares and is currently an agricultural field.
 It is largely surrounded by residential properties.
-The site is flat. - 12.10 The owners of the site are a charity and they wish to bring the site forward for a community centre and affordable housing.
+The site is flat. - 12.3 The owners of the site are a charity and they wish to bring the site forward for a community centre and affordable housing.
 Framlingham is lacking in a large community centre which is capable of accommodating a range of activities and of seating at least 200 people for a function or meeting.
-For a town of its size, this represents a significant deficiency in provision. - 12.11 The land at Vyces Road and Brook Lane has been identified to provide such a space as part of a mixed use development.
+For a town of its size, this represents a significant deficiency in provision. - The land at Vyces Road and Brook Lane has been identified to provide such a space as part of a mixed use development.
 The site is well located, within relatively easy walking distance of most parts of the town.
-The intention is to incorporate the following into the design of this building: - A large space (approximately 500m2) to act as a meeting facility for 200 people or more (good design could enable the use of outside space for a temporary marquee to support larger activities/events) - A self-contained area for the provision of a youth club facility, including an activity area - Office space for administration of hall and youth activities - Store - Kitchen - Toilets - 12.12 It will be important as well that appropriate parking arrangements are made on site to avoid significant levels of parking on the surrounding residential roads. - 12.13 Core Strategy Policy DM31 protects against the loss of public buildings such as community centres, unless there is no proven need. - 12.14 The owners would also like to bring forward affordable housing on the site to address needs of those in Framlingham.
-This could be in the form of almshouses but this would be determined as part of the preparation of a planning application. - 12.15 Along with the community centre and parking, the site is considered to be suitable to accommodate approximately 15 dwellings.
+The intention is to incorporate the following into the design of this building: - A large space (approximately 500m2) to act as a meeting facility for 200 people or more (good design could enable the use of outside space for a temporary marquee to support larger activities/events)

+- A self-contained area for the provision of a youth club facility, including an activity area - Office space for administration of hall and youth activities - Store - Kitchen - Toilets - 12.5 It will be important as well that appropriate parking arrangements are made on site to avoid significant levels of parking on the surrounding residential roads. - 12.6 Core Strategy Policy DM31 protects against the loss of public buildings such as community centres, unless there is no proven need. - 12.7 Along with the community centre and parking, the site is considered to be suitable to accommodate approximately 15 dwellings.